-Reflection time is always good and provides the opportunity.
-To create a clear path for finishing the semester as strong as possible.
-What are the needs for my students?
+Reflection time is always good and provides opportunities.
+To create a clear path for finishing the semester as strongly as possible.
+What are the needs of my students?
 Where have I been strong, and where can I improve?
 Which of the Geology activities will best suit the needs of my students?
 Do they need to be tweaked before implementing them?

 Studying Types of Rocks

 Every year I teach I learn more and more about the techniques that really make improvements in student learning.
 I Listen to my students; they will let me know how they feel about their progress on the content we are studying.
 As we close out the semester in Geology, students will need to be able to identify igneous, sedimentary and metamorphic rocks for the final exam.

 In addition, they need to be able to explain how these rocks form.
 These skills require critical thinking, and the ability to be able to distinguish between many types of rocks.
 I am very excited about the geology video clips that are in the making for my TpT store starting in January.
 As I have been working on them, I have been posting them on my school website for the students to view.